lmarti/nsgaiii/README.md

 ## Demonstration

-I have prepared a sample [Jupyter/IPython notebook](http://nbviewer.jupyter.org/github/lmarti/nsgaiii/blob/master/NSGA-III%20in%20Python.ipynb) that illustrates the use of the module.
+I have prepared a sample [Jupyter/IPython notebook](http://nbviewer.jupyter.org/github/lmarti/nsgaiii/blob/master/NSGA-III%20in%20Python.ipynb) that illustrates NSGA-III and the use of the module.